teuben/nemo-lesson/_episodes/03-install.md

 teaching: 5
 exercises: 10
 questions:
-- "How do I install NEMO"
+- "How do I install NEMO (can be skipped)"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: